Annual Employee Physical Exams: Prevention That Pays Off

 When employees regularly engage with preventive healthcare, employers also see a reduction in healthcare costs and the amount of time employees miss work.
 That’s why Madrigal says employers should encourage their workforce to engage with preventive care services.

-“The value of using an annual physical exam in an incentive program is that practitioners have the opportunity to catch health issues before they become bigger and are harder to control,” Madrigal says.
+“The value of using an employee physical exam in an incentive program is that practitioners have the opportunity to catch health issues before they become bigger and are harder to control,” Madrigal says.
 “When conditions go untreated, employees will often take make more trips to the ER and take more time off work which is going to be costly for their employer.
 Employees are less likely to leave a job if they feel that they’re being taken care of.
-Marathon Heath’s model allows me to spend more time with my patients which creates better outcomes for both them and their employer.”
+Marathon Heath’s advanced primary care model allows me to spend more time with my patients which creates better outcomes for both them and their employer.”